 The Masterclass in Cheese and Chocolate combines two of Switzerland’s best-known specialties.
 This workshop turns connoisseurs into experts.
 Besides a tasting session, participants can have a go at making traditional delicacies themselves.

 A Temple for Chocolate Lovers

 The eagerly awaited Lindt Home of Chocolate offers a variety of experiences under one roof.
-They range from the gigantic, eight meter (26 ft) high chocolate fountain in the entrance hall to the world’s largest Lindt chocolate shop, spread over 500 square meters (5,380 sq.ft), and a Lindt café, to the interactive exhibition featuring seven chocolate worlds – including tasting, of course.
+They range from the gigantic, nine meter (30 ft) high chocolate fountain in the entrance hall to the world’s largest Lindt chocolate shop, spread over 500 square meters (5,380 sq.ft), and a Lindt café, to the interactive exhibition featuring seven chocolate worlds – including tasting, of course.
 The Lindt Home of Chocolate will also house a Chocolateria – where groups of up to 60 persons can create their own chocolate artworks under the guidance of a Maître Chocolatier.
 In addition, there is an auditorium and lounge for corporate events.

 Personal Advice and Assistance

 Are you planning a team excursion or event in Zurich?
 The Convention Bureau would be pleased to assist you in organizing your event.